The Relational Origins of Rules in Online Communities: Background

 \subsection{Governance and Rules in Online Communities}

-Governance is the social practices and processes that shape behavior within and between institutions \citep{bednar_governancehuman_2023}.
-As part of governance, rules are the explicit ``norms, regulations, and expectations that regulate the behavior of individuals and interactions among them.'' \citep[p.~5]{march_dynamicsrules_2000}.
-Social computing research has explored rules and governance in online communities---the virtual spaces where individuals engage around shared interests or goals through socially regulated interaction on a social media platform \citep{jones_virtualcommunitiesvirtual_1997, preece_onlinecommunities_2000, leimeister_successfactors_2004}.\footnote{For our purposes, a ``social media platform'' is a website that affords the creation of communities around user-generated content and interactions \citep{carr_socialmedia_2015}}.
-This study responds to two influential perspectives in social computing on rules in online communities.
+An extensive body of social computing research has explored rules and governance in online communities---the virtual spaces where individuals engage around shared interests or goals through socially regulated interaction on a social media platform \citep{jones_virtualcommunitiesvirtual_1997, preece_onlinecommunities_2000, leimeister_successfactors_2004}.\footnote{For our purposes, a ``social media platform'' is a website that affords the creation of communities around user-generated content and interactions \citep{carr_socialmedia_2015}.} Two influential perspectives prevail in much of this scholarship.